 More recently, the Council has developed the use of EM as a tool within the Observer Program.
 In December 2016, the Council took action to implement EM as a monitoring tool in the partial coverage category for fixed gear groundfish and halibut.
 The Council authorized cooperative research and EM pre-implementation for longline vessels in 2015, adopted a pre-implementation plan that applied to longline and pot vessels in 2017, and fully implemented EM in January 2018 on 142 fixed gear vessels in the partial coverage category of the North Pacific Observer Program.

-The Council has appointed a Fishery Monitoring Advisory Committee (FMAC) and an Electronic Monitoring Committee (EMC), to provide the Council with stakeholder advice on the observer program and electronic monitoring.
+The Council has appointed a Fishery Monitoring Advisory Committee (FMAC), Partial Coverage Fishery Monitoring Advisory Committee (PCFMAC) and a trawl Electronic Monitoring Committee (EMC), to provide the Council with stakeholder advice on the observer program and electronic monitoring.

 Formerly known as the ‘Observer Advisory Committee’